VeriShip/grunt-niteo-spawn/readme.md

 Usage
 -----

-The `options` that are sent the the underlying `grunt.util.spawn` method is the `this.data` property accessible within the [MultiTask](http://gruntjs.com/creating-tasks#multi-tasks).
+The `options` object that is sent to the underlying `grunt.util.spawn` method is the `this.data` property accessible within the [MultiTask](http://gruntjs.com/creating-tasks#multi-tasks).
 So, the configuration of task follows that same structure.

 ```